brsuite/bronwallet/README.md

 remote brond instance for asynchronous blockchain queries and notifications over websockets.
 Full brond installation instructions can be found [here](https://github.com/brsuite/brond).
-An alternative SPV mode that is compatible with brond and Bitcoin Core is planned for a future release.
+An alternative SPV mode that is compatible with brond and Brocoin Core is planned for a future release.

 Wallet clients can use one of two RPC servers:

-  1. A legacy JSON-RPC server mostly compatible with Bitcoin Core
+  1. A legacy JSON-RPC server mostly compatible with Brocoin Core

      The JSON-RPC server exists to ease the migration of wallet applications from Core, but complete compatibility is not guaranteed.
 Some portions of